ctds-usyd/library-webscraping/_episodes/04-lxml.md

 > * "Expected exactly 1 table, got 2" in [1964](http://www.un.org/en/sc/documents/resolutions/1964.shtml) and [1960](http://www.un.org/en/sc/documents/resolutions/1960.shtml); and
 > * "Expected some resolutions, got none" in [1959](http://www.un.org/en/sc/documents/resolutions/1964.shtml).
 >
-> View those pages (you should not need to view the source) to identify the associated issues.
+> View those pages (you should not need to view the source) to identify the associated issues: how are those pages different from the ones you initially designed your scraper for?
 > Then fix the scraper to get the complete, clean dataset.
 >
 > > ## Solution
 > > 1.
 2013 has a header row above the data.
-Because we skip the row when there is no link in it, this issue is already handled and the data is clean.
+Because our scraper already skips the row when there is no link in it, the data is clean.
 We could modify our scraper to silence the error in this year:
 > >    ~~~
 > >    if len(symbol_links) != 1:
 > >        if year != '2013':